-For non-inpatient services, a directed history and physical examination shall include those components listed above, as relevant and indicated by the clinical setting and nature of the visitencounter.
+For non-inpatient services, a directed history and physical examination shall include those components listed above, as relevant and indicated by the clinical setting and nature of the encounter.

 - B. For surgical patients, the assessment shall be as follows: - i.
-Acute Hospital Admission: The patient's H&P, nursing assessment, and other screening assessments are completed within the first twenty-four (24) hours afterfrom the time of admission, and prior to surgery or a procedure requiring that requires anesthesia services.
-H&P's performed within thirty (30) days prior to admission as an inpatient must be
+Hospital Admission: The patient's H&P, nursing assessment, and other screening assessments are completed within twenty-four (24) hours from the time of admission, and prior to surgery or a procedure that requires anesthesia services.
+H&P's performed within thirty (30) days prior to admission as an inpatient must be recorded in the medical record and updated within the first twenty- four (24) hours after admission. - ii.
+Surgical or other invasive diagnostic or therapeutic procedures, including both "come and go" and "come and stay" surgeries: The H&P shall be performed within thirty (30) days prior to the procedure and be recorded in the medical record.
+An updated H&P must be performed and recorded in the medical record after admission and within 24 hours prior to surgery for a procedure that requires anesthesia services.

-- recorded in the medical record and updated within the first twenty- four (24) hours after admission. - ii.
-Surgical or other invasive diagnostic or therapeutic procedures, including both "come and go" and "come and stay" surgeries: The H&P shall be performed within thirty (30) days prior to the procedure and be presentrecorded in the medical record.
-An interval updated H&P must be doneperformed and recorded in the chartmedical record after registration or admission and within 24 hours prior to surgery for a procedure requiring that requires anesthesia services.
-An interval update records any changes since the last H&P was performed. - iii.
-Procedures performed under moderate sedation: The H&P shall be performed within the preceding thirty (30) days and recorded in the medical record, with an interval update if the H&P was performed more than twenty-four (24) hours prior to the procedure. - Oral and maxillofacial surgery: Oral and maxillofacial surgeons who iv. have successfully completed a an accredited postgraduate program in oral and maxillofacial surgery accredited by a nationally recognized accrediting body approved by the U. S. Office of Education and have been determined by the Medical Staff to be competent to do so, may perform a history and physical examination an H&P and determine the ability of whether patients, who have been admitted for oral/maxillofacial surgery and who have no other relevant medical problems to may undergo thea surgical procedures procedure by the oral and maxillofacial surgeon proposes to perform.
-For patients with existing who have medical conditions or abnormal findings beyond the surgical indications, (other than those related to the condition necessitating surgery) a physician member of the Medical Staff must conduct or directly supervise the admitting history and physical examination, except the portion related to oral and maxillofacial surgery, and assume responsibility for the care of the patient's medical problems present at the time of admission or which may arise during hospitalization which are outside of the oral and maxillofacial surgeon's lawful scope of practice.
+- iii.
+Procedures performed under moderate sedation: The H&P shall be performed within the preceding thirty (30) days and recorded in the medical record, with an interval update if the H&P was performed more than twenty-four (24) hours prior to the procedure. - Oral and maxillofacial surgery: Oral and maxillofacial surgeons who iv. have successfully completed an accredited postgraduate program in oral and maxillofacial surgery and have been determined by the Medical Staff to be competent may perform an H&P and determine whether patients who have been admitted for oral/maxillofacial surgery and have no other relevant medical problems may undergo a surgical procedure by the oral and maxillofacial surgeon.
+For patients who have medical conditions or abnormal findings (other than those related to the condition necessitating surgery) a physician member of the Medical Staff must conduct or directly supervise the admitting history and physical examination, except the portion related to oral and maxillofacial surgery, and assume responsibility for the care of the patient's medical problems present at the time of admission or which may arise during hospitalization which are outside of the oral and maxillofacial surgeon's lawful scope of practice.